What is a ridge augmentation?

 Rebuilding the original height and width of the alveolar ridge is not always medically necessary, but may be required for dental implant placement or for esthetic purposes.
 Dental implants require bone to support their structure and a ridge augmentation can help rebuild this bone to accommodate the implant.

 How is a ridge augmentation accomplished?

-A ridge augmentation procedure is typically performed in Dr. Wagner’s office under the comfort of anesthesia.
+A ridge augmentation procedure is typically performed in Drs.
+Wagner and Pamula’s office under the comfort of anesthesia.
 We will discuss anesthesia options when you come in for evaluation.